Renting a Small RV: Everything You Need to Know

 Additional Costs When Renting an RV

-Mileage Charges: Rental companies typically charge $0.25–$0.50 per mile (Blacksford has unlimited mileage).
+Mileage Charges: Rental companies typically charge $0.25–$0.50 per mile.
 Calculate your trip distances to estimate this cost.
+(Blacksford has unlimited mileage.)

 Security Deposit: Most rentals require a refundable deposit, usually $500–$1,500, which is returned if the RV is undamaged.

-Fuel Costs: Smaller RVs are more fuel-efficient, but gas should still be a line item in your trip budget, depending on the size of the RV and your route.
+Fuel Costs: Smaller RVs are more fuel-efficient, but gas should still be a line item in your trip budget depending on the size of the RV and your route.

-Additional Fees: Some companies also charge for cleaning, dumping, roadside assistance, pets, additional drivers, early/late drop-off, or add-on items like bike racks or grills.
+Additional Fees: Some companies charge for cleaning, dumping, roadside assistance, pets, additional drivers, early/late drop-off, or add-on items like bike racks or grills.